Gxwhipp/Fitnite-Topology-Enumeration/README.md

 5.2 Partitioned Mode

-In paritioned mode, the results from a previous basic execution mode compuation are saved and used in a manner that allows all of the cores available to be used concurrently.
+In Paritioned Mode, the results from a previous basic execution mode compuation are saved and used in a manner that allows all of the cores available to be used concurrently.

     fte 8 nbasic5.txt

-This example also computes the number of topologies on a set with 8 elements, but does so by utilizing the 6942 5 basic numbers computed earlier.
+This example also computes the number of topologies on a set with 8 elements, but does so by utilizing the 6942 5-basic numbers computed earlier.

 Execution proceeds as follows:

-Read a 5 basic number frome the nbasic5.txt file and convert it to a 5x5 matrix.
+Read a 5-basic number from the nbasic5.txt file and convert it to a 5x5 matrix.
 Program execution is then the same as in 5.1 except that instead of starting with a 1x1 matrix we begin with a 5x5 matrix.
-Continue until all 6942 5 basic numbers have been processed.
+Continue until all 6942 5-basic numbers have been processed.

 In this mode pThreads functionaltiy is used to process each 5-basic number in a seperate thread and the threads are run concurrently on as many cores as are available.

-Computing f(8) in partitioned mode requires about 2 seconds as opposed to 5 seconds in basic mode.
+Computing f(8) in Partitioned Mode requires about 2 seconds as opposed to 5 seconds in basic mode.
 The difference is not more pronounced because of the overhead in converting the 5 basic numbers to 5x5 matrices.
 Computing f(10) using the nbasic5.txt file is more effective because the overhead is spread over a much larger computation effort.